renesas-rcar/meta-renesas/meta-rcar-gen3/README.md

     - Board: Ebisu / SoC: R8A77990 (R-Car E3)
 ```

-## Branch Policy

-* This is Community Yocto BSP to follow Yocto/Poky releases.

-* It is not supported to the level of the Customer Yocto BSP.

-## Tag Policy

-*  Releases are created from the respective working branch.

-*  After a Customer Yocto BSP version releases, the Community Yocto BSP will be
-rebased and released accordingly.

-*  zeus-X:

-    * The versions used on zeus (Yocto Project 3.0) will start on
-      zeus-Yocto-v3.21.0 to keep the major version numbers in sync.

 ## Contribution

-* Please submit any patches for this layer to: takamitsu.honda.pv@renesas.com
+* Please submit any patches for this layer to: khang.nguyen.xw@renesas.com

 * Please see the MAINTAINERS file for more details.